curl/curl/docs/BUG-BOUNTY.md

 The curl security team is the sole arbiter if a reported flaw is subject to a bounty or not.

-# How are vulnerabilities graded?
+## How are vulnerabilities graded?

 The grading of each reported vulnerability that makes a reward claim will be performed by the curl security team.
 The grading will be based on the CVSS (Common Vulnerability Scoring System) 3.0.

-# How are reward amounts determined?
+## How are reward amounts determined?

-The curl security team first gives the vulnerability a score, as mentioned above, and based on that level we set an amount depending on the specifics of the individual case.
-Other sponsors of the program might also get involved and can raise the amounts depending on the particular issue.
+The curl security team gives the vulnerability a score or severity level, as mentioned above.
+The actual monetary reward amount is decided and paid by the Internet Bug Bounty..

-# Regarding taxes, etc. on the bounties
+## Regarding taxes, etc. on the bounties

 In the event that the individual receiving a bug bounty needs to pay taxes on the reward money, the responsibility lies with the receiver.
 The curl project